Why invest in copper?

-This metal places third after gold and silver for jewellers but is first on the list for builders and engineers.
-It’s durable, malleable and conducts heat and electricity extremely well.
+Though copper places third after gold and silver for jewellers, it is first on the list for builders and engineers.
+Copper is durable, malleable and conducts heat and electricity extremely well.

 You’ll find copper in industrial machinery but also the electrical wires running through your home, in your plumbing and on the bottoms of your pots and pans.